sentry-demos/unreal/README.md

 export SENTRY_DSN="https://your-dsn@your-org.ingest.sentry.io/project-id"
 ```

+The environment variable takes precedence over the configuration file setting.

 ### Configuration File (Fallback)
 If no environment variable is set, the DSN can be configured in `Config/DefaultEngine.ini`:
 ```ini